Refinitiv/efx-grid/book/en/rendering/custom-formatter.md

 </script>
 ```

+# Formatting custom content with Text Formatting Extension

+When using Text Formatting Extension, by default, custom content will be overwritten due to the need for rendering a formatted text by the extension.
+To format the text inside the custom content and avoid the overriding, you will need to instruct the extension on how and where to do the formatting.
+See [this page](../extensions/tr-grid-textformatting.md) for more information.

 # Writing a good formatter

 Be mindful that the `binding` method will be executed repeatedly and multiple times during data updates and scrolling.
 Performance is crucial, so you should write the code with caution.
 See the following guidelines for writing a good formatter.